 Undergraduate Audition Requirements

-Applicants should prepare a 10-minute audition of three contrasting pieces of standard classical repertoire.
-Please call the School of Music if you need a clarification.
+Instrumentalists: Applicants should prepare a 10-minute audition of three contrasting pieces of standard classical repertoire.
+Please call the Departments of Music if you need a clarification.
 Audition committees reserve the right to select audition pieces.
 Memorization is recommended, but not required.

 Graduate Audition Requirements